grafana/alloy/docs/sources/tutorials/collecting-prometheus-metrics.md

 # Collect Prometheus metrics

-{{< param "PRODUCT_ROOT_NAME" >}} is a telemetry collector with the primary goal of moving telemetry data from one location to another.
+{{< param "PRODUCT_NAME" >}} is a telemetry collector with the primary goal of moving telemetry data from one location to another.
 In this tutorial, you'll set up {{< param "PRODUCT_NAME" >}}.

 ## Prerequisites